-Dividends that are proposed and declared after the balance sheet date are not shown as a liability on the balance sheet but are disclosed as a note to the financial statements.
+Dividends that are proposed and declared after the reporting date are not shown as a liability but are disclosed as a note to the financial statements.

-Dividends declared to the company's shareholders are recognised as a liability in the company's financial statements in the period in which they become a constructive obligation.
+Dividends declared are recognised as a liability in the Company's financial statements in the period in which they become a constructive obligation.